mikko-apo/ki-router.js/README.md

 Note:

 To enable bookmarkable urls, you need to configure the backend server with a wildcard url that returns the main page for all possible urls.
-That page should load the router configuration then router.initRouting() renders the correct page.
+That page should load the router configuration and then router.initRouting() renders the correct page.

+    get '/*' do
+      erb :repository_page
+    end